daysibaoperations/WellConnect-Business-Analysis/README.md

 ## Overview

-Business analysis project focused on customer complaints, service performance, discounts, and operational patterns.
+WellConnect is a Business Analysis portfolio project focused on analyzing customer complaints, service performance, discounts, and operational patterns.

-The analysis uses service and complaint data to identify relevant patterns, translate data into business insights, and develop recommendations.
+The analysis uses service and complaint data to identify relevant patterns, translate findings into business insights, and develop actionable recommendations.

 ## Business Objective